How to Write The GED Essay

 You’ll find multiple tips throughout it, but essentially, to write a cohesive, well-constructed essay, you’ll have to follow this four-part strategy:

-The first step is to read both passages thoroughly but quickly.
+The first step is to read both body passages thoroughly but quickly.

 You need to understand what the topic is about, and while you read the text, highlight the statistics and factual data each author uses as support.